sparcopen/opencon-dei-report/Contributing.md

 ## What kinds of contributions are we looking for?
 If you don't have a specific edit to make directly to the Wiki, but have a general topic you'd like to bring up without writing the copy for it, please let us know!

-## How do I contribute?
+## How to contribute

 ### Make edits directly on the Wiki

 ### Or – start a discussion topic, for more general concerns (rather than specific edits)
 Do you see an issue in the report but don't have the capacity to write the copy for it?
-Do you have a general concern that you'd like to raise publicly for discussion?
+Do you have a general concern that you'd like to raise publicly for discussion before we add it to the wiki?
+We encourage you to [**post a new Github Issue**](https://github.com/sparcopen/opencon-dei-report/issues).
+How to do this:
+- 1. Make sure you have a Github account, and are logged in.
+- 2. Post your comment or feedback as an Issue by clicking "New Issue" in the upper right hand corner.
+- 3. If appropriate, assign one of the following labels to your issue:

+We encourage the community to contribute their feedback to issues that have been raised by other community members, as well!

-### E-mail us directly
+### E-mail us
 If you're more comfortable providing your feedback privately, that is also an option!
 Please e-mail lorraine(at)sparcopen.org with any concerns, comments, or suggested changes.

 ## Additional Notes